 Any option that is sold on the last trading day before expiration would likely be bought by a market maker.
 Because a market maker's transaction costs are lower than for retail customers, a market maker may exercise an option even if it is only a few cents in the money.
 Thus, any option writer who does not want to be assigned should close out his position before expiration day if there is any chance that it will be in the money even by a few pennies.

 Sometimes, an option will be exercised before its expiration day — called early exercise, or premature exercise.
 Because options have a time value in addition to intrinsic value, most options are not exercised early.
 However, there is nothing to prevent someone from exercising an option, even if it is not profitable to do so, and sometimes it does occur, which is why anyone who is short an option should expect the possibility of being assigned early.

 When an option is trading below parity (below its intrinsic value), then arbitrageurs can take advantage of the discount to profit from the difference, because their transaction costs are very low.
-An option with a high intrinsic value will have very little time value, and so, because of the difference between supply and demand in the market at any given moment, the option could be trading for less than its true worth.
+An option with a high intrinsic value will have little time value, and so, because of the difference between supply and demand in the market at any given moment, the option could be trading for less than its true worth.
 An arbitrageur will almost certainly take advantage of the price discrepancy for an instant profit.
 Anyone who is short an option with a high intrinsic value should expect a good possibility of being assigned an exercise.

 Example: Early Exercise by Arbitrageurs Profiting from an Option Discount